Does Drinking Alcohol Cause Acne?

 It’s no secret that alcohol consumption can damage your liver, but how does liver damage play into skin health?
 Our livers are responsible for purifying toxins that enter the body, then signaling them for use or excretion.
 If your liver is compromised, it will be unable to adequately purify and rid the body of these harmful substances.
 These toxins can end up in storage within the fatty tissue, or be expelled through different channels, one of which is the skin.
 Should toxic substances mix with sebum, you may wake up to pimples.

+Excessive alcohol use can be one of the causes of dry skin.
 Alcohol dehydrates the body and can leave your skin dry, cracked, and red.
 When you consume alcohol, the body slows down the production of an anti-diuretic known as vasopressin.
 This means your kidneys are tasked with removing excess water, which reroutes water that would have gone to your organs (including your skin) to your bladder.

 When the skin is dry, it’s more likely to develop wrinkles, which can leave you looking much older than you actually are.
 Dehydration can also cause the skin to look sallow and gray.